alexei379/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided that searching different areas of image with different window size might give a good result a be more optimal then searching multiple scales over the whole image, as detections further away would be better matched by the small windows and closer to the camera - by larger windows.
+I decided that searching different areas of an image with different window size might give a good result a be more optimal then searching multiple scales over the whole image, as detections further away would be better matched by the small windows and closer to the camera - by larger windows.
 I decided to have a big overlap (87.5%) to get more detections.

-I explored various options in `exploration.py` lines 94-126 and came up with the following grids that prooved to be working fine in the video pipeline. `slide_window` in `image_features.py` generates the grid with all possible windows, but I use it just for testing purpose.
+I explored various options in `exploration.py` lines 94-126 and came up with the following grids that proved to be working fine in the video pipeline. `slide_window` in `image_features.py` generates the grid with all possible windows, but I use it just for testing purpose.

 Actual classifier implemented in `find_cars` in `classifier.py` (see details below).